 As a delivery driver, if you are injured in any way while on your route, you can file a claim for workers’ compensation.
 These funds would help you pay for medical treatment, medications, and assistive devices, as well as a portion of your lost wages.
 In most cases, you cannot sue your employer for negligence, but if you suffer catastrophic injuries while on the job, you may have grounds for a lawsuit.
 Taken all together, workers’ comp provides a very basic safety net to get you back on your feet after an accident.

-An experienced package delivery work accident attorney in Passaic County, NJ at Camili & Capo, PA will strive to win compensation for you that is fair and commensurate to your injuries.
+Experienced package delivery driver injury attorneys in Little Falls, NJ at Camili & Capo, PA will strive to win compensation for you that is fair and commensurate to your injuries.
 This may require recovering more than your basic workers’ comp benefits.
 This can come from, for example, your personal health insurance, a ridesharing company’s insurance coverage (such as Uber or Lyft’s driver coverage that is different from workers’ compensation), or the coverage of, for example, a homeowner if you suffered an animal attack on the premises of a home to which you were delivering packages.

 Other factors can cause or contribute to accidents as well, and you may be able to seek compensation from these parties.
 They include: